shiva-rockers/sonicx/readme.md

     - length : length of buffer in bytes [ Only when `memoryUpload` is true ]
     - path : path where files is stored [ Only when `memoryUpload` is false ]

- Response parameter has some other propertie added such as
+ Response parameter has some other properties added such as
  ```
 // res.send(response:JSON, code:httpStatusCode [Optional], headers:Objects[Optional]);